bu-528-sp19/Deduplicating-Cloud-functions/README.md

   * Implement multi-thread to Sanity
   * Improve user authentication
+   * Currently, the system is not password protected, support will be added.
-  * Benchmark the framework and write an academic article according to the results
+  * Benchmark the whole framework and write an academic article according to the results
   * Generalize sanity to support multiple serverless platforms

 ## 6. Release Planning: